-Germany's Temper Creature have returned with a new recording that continues the depressive style of pagan black metal from previous releases and this is a review of their 2017 album "Schwabisch Frankischer Sagenschatz" which was released by Wolfmond Production.
+Germany's Tempers Creature have returned with a new recording that continues the depressive style of pagan black metal from previous releases and this is a review of their 2017 album "Schwabisch Frankischer Sagenschatz" which was released by Wolfmond Production.

 Melodic yet ritualistic pagan chanting starts off the album along with some folk instruments in the background and after the intro melodic guitar leads are added onto the recording while the vocals are mostly grim black metal screams as well as a small amount of growls and acoustic guitars and clean playing are also utilized briefly.